aporeto-inc/gaia/doc/documentation.md

 Type: `enum(Interface | Gateway | GatewayLoadBalancer | NotApplicable)`

-Identitifies the service type of endpoints that represent a service.
+Identifies the service type of endpoints that represent a service.

 Default value: